What is lap band surgery?

 How do I prepare for lap band surgery?

-You may be given a meal replacement plan in the lead up to surgery and will need to fast the night before so that you have an empty stomach.
+If you are having lap band surgery, you may be given a meal replacement plan for at least 2 weeks before surgery and will need to fast the night before so that you have an empty stomach.

 It's a good idea to arrange in advance for someone to take you home from hospital, which might be the same day as the surgery.